SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Experimental results

-For each object class, the fooling rate is computed using Eq.~\eqref{eq:foolingrate:ori}.
-The fooling rates for all classes are then averaged to produce the \emph{average fooling rate}, which is the main metric for evaluating attack efficacy in this article.
-In the \ac{MSTAR} dataset, there is one scene per object class, and multiple images or observations per scene, so the average fooling rate is equivalently an average taken over all scenes.
+For each scene, the fooling rate is computed using Eq.~\eqref{eq:foolingrate:ori}.
+The fooling rates for all classes are then averaged to produce the \emph{average fooling rate}, which is the main metric for evaluating attack efficacy in this study.